symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 <h2>Finding attack surface</h2>

-As a second step I've quickly grabbed a few samples and expiremented a bit.
-It turns out Windows ships already with an executable living in the the system32 directory called <b>rasphone.exe</b> which also gives you a lot of interesting parameters with their description:
+As a second step I've quickly grabbed a few samples and experimented a bit.
+It turns out Windows ships already with an executable living in the system32 directory called <b>rasphone.exe</b> which also gives you a lot of interesting parameters with their description:

 <img src="{{site.url}}/assets/images/rasphone_binary.png">